 27. Dogwood Acres Campground

-Located at the foot of Blue Mountain, Dogwood Acres Campground is the perfect spot to enjoy some peace, quiet, and relaxation with plenty of activities to keep everyone entertained including fishing, swimming, volleyball, hiking, and frisbee golf.
+Located at the foot of Blue Mountain, Dogwood Acres Campground is the perfect spot to enjoy some peace, quiet, and relaxation with plenty of activities to keep everyone entertained including fishing, swimming, volleyball, hiking, and bocce ball.
 The campground has 100 spacious and shaded full hook-up sites, tent sites, and three styles of cabins ranging from primitive to deluxe (furnished with a handicapped-accessible toilet and sink), and premium with all the comforts of home.

 28. Hersheypark Camping Resort